getmaxun/.github/profile/README.md

 **Maxun is an open-source no-code web data extraction platform.
-Train a robot in 2 minutes and scrape the web on auto-pilot.**
+Train a robot in 2 minutes to scrape the web on auto-pilot!**

 31,000+ Hours Saved • 5M+ Rows Extracted • 11,000+ GitHub Stars